QubitPi/docker-docs/compose/how-tos/use-secrets/index.md

-How to use secrets in Docker Compose
+Manage secrets securely in Docker Compose

 A secret is any piece of data, such as a password, certificate, or API key, that shouldn’t be transmitted over a network or stored unencrypted in a Dockerfile or in your application’s source code.